 60s bathroom suites

 In the sixties, coloured suites were all the rage.
 White was boring.
-Look at this beautiful Naiad suite from 1965.
 Blue was a popular colour in the 60s.
 Other favourite colours were pastel shades of turquoise, pink, green or yellow.
 Although most people think of sixties' colours as lots of psychedelic patterns, pastel shades were popular in the home for most of the decade.
 Understated modernity was the look.